US Sports Camps

-US Sports Camps (USSC) manages hundreds of youth sports camps, located in the United States and internationally.
-The company, based in San Rafael, California, encompasses the largest network of sports camps in the nation.
+US Sports Camps (USSC) is a youth sports camp operator headquartered in San Rafael, California.
+Established in 1975, the company has grown to become the largest sports camp network in the United States, operating over 6,000 camps annually.
+USSC is the licensed operator of Nike Sports Camps, providing programs that cater to young athletes seeking structured skill development.

 History

 The company was founded in 1975 by Charlie Hoeveler and Bill Closs.
 Billie Jean King, her coach Dennis Van der Meer, and Closs provided the initial capital, though Closs bought out the other two partners within a year.
 Shortly after, Hoeveler gained major ownership interest.

+In 2020, the company was acquired by Roark Capital, a private equity firm known for its investments in multi-location businesses.

 Camp structure

 Children ages 7–18 attend one and two-week camps, receiving intensive training in a single sport.
 The camps focus on nearly two dozen sports.
 Most camps are held during the summer on college campuses.

 Camp directors, usually head coaches from host colleges, remain in charge of the camp expenses, facility rentals, and the hiring of camp staff.
 The directors receive incentive-based compensation.
 USSC handles marketing and administration of the camps.